South Carolina program

 What to know before you click through

-Use the public facts first.
-Open the official source when a detail affects eligibility, repayment, or lender choice.
+This is still the free fact layer.
+Open the official source when a detail affects eligibility, repayment, lender choice, or whether this path should stay on your shortlist.

 Who qualifies?